openfga/openfga.dev/blog/fine-grained-news-2024-03.md

 ## CNCF incubation

-As you may know, the CNCF has three stages for projects: Sandbox, Incubating, and Graduated.
+As you may know, the CNCF has three stages for projects: Sandbox, Incubation, and Graduation.
 OpenFGA is currently a Sandbox project.

-We are very happy to announce that we just [applied for Incubation](https://github.com/cncf/toc/pull/1276)!.
+We are very happy to announce that we just [applied for Incubation](https://github.com/cncf/toc/pull/1276)!
 We are excited about this step and will keep you posted on the progress.

 ## New Adopters